saifurrahman/peep/README.md

     Make sure your local Processing installation does not contain an older version of PEEP, these might conflict.
 If you don't and PEEP does not build, please file a bug report.

+  * __How do I connect to a specific tracker?__

+    Create the PEEP object like this: `new PEEP(this, "tet-tcp://TX300-010101004783.local.");`.
+    Observe that there is a trailing dot, but no trailing slash.
+You can get the URL from Tobii's *Eye Tracker Browser*.

   * __Does it work with 32bit JVMs?__